rcarmo/bottle-fever/README.md

 # bottle-fever

-A clean-room clone of the Fever RSS aggregator, focusing on providing a compatible API and a simple feed store based on SQLite
+A clean-room clone of the Fever RSS aggregator, focusing on providing a compatible API and a simple but scalable feed store and fetcher based on SQLite or Postgres (using the [Peewee](http://peewee.readthedocs.org) ORM)

 # Target Features